 The side order of coleslaw was fresh and crunchy with a hint of paprika in the dressing.
 But those sweet potato fries… They’re so good, they almost justify a visit on their own!

-Mark’s main course was the Lomo Saltado.
-This is a Peruvian dish of marinated beef steak, potatoes and vegetables which are flash fried in a teryaki sauce.
+The Lomo Saltado above is a Peruvian dish of marinated beef steak, potatoes and vegetables which are flash fried in a teriyaki sauce.

-He let me have a taste, and I really wished that I’d chosen that dish for myself.
+I had a quick taste and really wished that I’d chosen that dish for myself.
 Big chunks of tender beef, cubes of crispy potato and vegetables, and a sweet, spicy sauce.
 I couldn’t resist digging back in for another forkful – it’s definitely something I’ll order for myself in the future.

 After our shared starters and these filling mains, we were yet again too full for a pudding.
 This seems to happen every time that I visit Bodega, and I would have loved to squeeze in a portion of their Churros with dulce de leche sauce, or a slice of Banana and Salted Caramel Cheesecake.